jchapuis/fullstackscala-scaladays2025/slides.md

     )
 ```

-🪝 hook it in the DOM:
+🪝 hook it in the laminar tree:

 ```scala
 div(